forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 “Education and science are critical to tearing down the blinding stereotypes behind racism,” he argued, adding that “diverse ideas inspire creativity and drive innovation” – the source of our strength.
 He urged everyone to “end racism and discrimination in all its forms, once and for all”.
 '''
-> Here any kind of classification and accompanied systematically treatment by any kind of features or culture is considered misappropriate (unless directly relevant - for example for a language teacher being native in a language can be relevant).
+> Here any kind of classification and accompanied different treatments by any kind of features or culture is considered misappropriate (unless directly relevant - e.g. for a language teacher being native in a language can be relevant).
 >
 > Fairness for everybody and providing a system with appealable paths and opportunities for everyone across the world is seen as the path to go. // In such settings, stereotypes and violence are excepted to fade.
 >